qmk/qmk_firmware/docs/internals_gpio_control.md

 # GPIO Control

-QMK has a GPIO control abstraction layer which is micro-controller agnostic.
+QMK has a GPIO control abstraction layer which is microcontroller agnostic.
 This is done to allow easy access to pin control across different platforms.

 ## Functions